-Note: This is only possible if the cube has the coordinates latitude and longitude.
-A mean is performed over excessive coordinates.
+Note: This is only possible if the cube is 2D with dimensional coordinates latitude and longitude.

-- cube (iris.cube.
-Cube) Cube to plot. - cbar\center (float, optional) Central value for the colormap, useful for diverging colormaps.
+- cube (iris.cube.Cube) Cube to plot. - cbar\center (float, optional) Central value for the colormap, useful for diverging colormaps.
 Can only be used if vmin and vmax are given. - cbar\label (str, optional) Label for the colorbar. - cbar\ticks (list, optional) Ticks for the colorbar. - \\kwargs Keyword argument for iris.plot.pcolormesh().